Trainwreck (film): Production

 On August 26, 2013, Universal Studios optioned an untitled script written by Amy Schumer that she would also star in.
 On November 27, 2013, it was announced that Judd Apatow would direct the film.
 On January 8, 2014, it was announced that the film would be released on July 24, 2015.
 On January 30, 2014, Bill Hader joined the cast of the film.
 On February 18, 2014, Brie Larson also joined the cast.
 On March 28, 2014, Colin Quinn, Barkhad Abdi, Mike Birbiglia, Jon Glaser, Vanessa Bayer, John Cena, Ezra Miller, and Tilda Swinton were cast in the film, though Abdi ultimately did not appear in it.
-On May 7, 2014, Method Man and LeBron James joined the cast of the film, with James replacing Abdi.
+On May 7, 2014, Method Man and LeBron James joined the cast of the film.
 On June 30, Daniel Radcliffe was spotted filming some scenes for the film, which confirmed his casting.
 On July 1, Marisa Tomei was also confirmed to appear, in scenes with Radcliffe.
 In an interview with The New York Times, Schumer revealed that she and Apatow dismissed their first idea for a story (later revealed to have Schumer as a used-car saleswoman), and shifted to an amplified and comedic version of Schumer's own past as its basis.